FelixOnline/v2/content/articles/2011-2-11-the-valentines-dessert.md

 subtitle: >
   Bobla Gnay explains how it’s done
 date: "2011-02-11 06:51:44 +0000"

 # Attributes from Felix Online V1
 id: "802"
 old_path: /food/802/the-valentines-dessert
 aliases:
  - /food/802/the-valentines-dessert
+imported: true
+comments:
+ - This is perfect thank you Felix Now to get that girlI used this recipe last week with great success Now I have a girl AND a fab recipe to boot CHEEERS BoblaOmgg That looks AMAZING Btw I like your table it looks like my floorive got the munchiesbobla youre the bestIve gone ahead and bookmarked  at Diggcom so my frnides can see it tooc2  I simply used Wanted Information About Early Bar Globes  as the entry title in my Diggcom bookmark as I figured if it is good enough for you to title your blog post that then you probably would like to see it bookmarked the same wayThis is a lovely shop Sophie and it rednims me that its been far too long since we popped over the bridge to the High Street Will definitely pay them a visit again this Summer x

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true